Qtron Investments LLC Has $733,000 Position in Electronic Arts Inc. (NASDAQ:EA)

 Electronic Arts Announces Dividend

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, March 20th.
-Shareholders of record on Wednesday, February 28th will be given a dividend of $0.19 per share.
-This represents a $0.76 annualized dividend and a yield of 0.53%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, March 20th.
+Stockholders of record on Wednesday, February 28th will be issued a $0.19 dividend.
+This represents a $0.76 annualized dividend and a dividend yield of 0.53%.
 The ex-dividend date of this dividend is Tuesday, February 27th.
-Electronic Arts’s dividend payout ratio (DPR) is currently 19.14%.
+Electronic Arts’s dividend payout ratio (DPR) is presently 19.14%.

-A number of equities research analysts recently weighed in on EA shares.
-Deutsche Bank Aktiengesellschaft boosted their price target on shares of Electronic Arts from $135.00 to $150.00 and gave the stock a “hold” rating in a research note on Tuesday, November 21st.
+A number of equities analysts have weighed in on EA shares.
 TheStreet raised shares of Electronic Arts from a “c+” rating to a “b-” rating in a research note on Monday, November 27th.
-BMO Capital Markets initiated coverage on shares of Electronic Arts in a research note on Tuesday, January 9th.
+Wedbush reaffirmed an “outperform” rating and issued a $162.00 target price on shares of Electronic Arts in a research note on Wednesday, January 31st.
+Wells Fargo & Company boosted their price target on shares of Electronic Arts from $145.00 to $148.00 and gave the stock an “equal weight” rating in a research note on Thursday, October 26th.
+BMO Capital Markets started coverage on shares of Electronic Arts in a research note on Tuesday, January 9th.
 They set an “outperform” rating and a $160.00 price target for the company.
-Stifel Nicolaus upped their target price on shares of Electronic Arts from $152.00 to $155.00 and gave the company a “buy” rating in a research note on Thursday, January 18th.
-Finally, Roth Mkm upped their target price on shares of Electronic Arts from $138.00 to $140.00 and gave the company a “neutral” rating in a research note on Friday, November 3rd.
-Eight analysts have rated the stock with a hold rating, ten have given a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $146.94.
+Finally, JPMorgan Chase & Co. boosted their price target on shares of Electronic Arts from $132.00 to $139.00 and gave the stock a “neutral” rating in a research note on Thursday, November 2nd.
+Eight equities research analysts have rated the stock with a hold rating, ten have given a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average target price of $146.94.

 Electronic Arts Company Profile